bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/new_assignment.md

 3. Create an EnrichmentMap using as parameters a P-value Cutoff of 1, an FDR Q-value Cutoff of 0.001 and Jaccard Coefficient as Similarity Cutoff.
 Upload the expression file [BE_vs_NE_expression.txt](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/integrated_assignment_1/BE_vs_NE_expression.txt)(right click, save link as).

-4. Examine the results as you did for the g:Profiler map (e.g move nodes around, use th slide bar to adjust Q values).
+4. Examine the results as you did for the g:Profiler map (e.g move nodes around, use the slide bar to adjust Q values).
 Save the file.
 Save an image.

 ![GSEA_map.png](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/BE_NE_GSEA_map.png?raw=true)